 - Benefit of specific individuals.

 - Capital campaigns except for capital needs and/or equipment that significantly and measurably improve organizational or program effectiveness and impact.

 - General operating expenses (overhead and other administrative costs are acceptable for the program and project for which funding is being requested).

 - Lobbying – IRS-defined lobbying activities are prohibited by federal law.

 - Partisan research and analysis and non-permissible policy-related activities.

 We will ask you to provide information through an initial online letter of inquiry process.
-Please be specific and concise about the location/s and details of your proposed work.
-If invited to move on in our selection process, you will receive an invitation with instructions.
+Be sure to select “CREATE A NEW LOI” and select “MARINE CONSERVATION INITIATIVE”.
+Please be specific and concise about the location/s and details of you proposed work.
 Be sure to hit the “SUBMIT LETTER OF INQUIRY” button to submit your information successfully.